greydanus/optimize_wing/README.md

 ### Appendix: Fun failure cases

-Biplane wing: when making the differentiable region wider (in hopes of a wider wing) the wing split into two wings, like a biplane.
+**Biplane wing.** When making the differentiable region wider (in hopes of a wider wing) the wing split into two wings, like a biplane.

 ![biplane.gif](./static/biplane.gif)

-* Shattered wing: When adjusting the granularity of the simulation, we accidentally made the wing shatter into many little wings.
+**Shattered wing.** When adjusting the granularity of the simulation, we accidentally made the wing shatter into many little wings.
 Fun to look at, but probably not so fun to fly with.

 ![shatter.gif](./static/shatter.gif)

-* Stubby wing: This sad little wing occurred after making the initial rectangle too impermeable (not enough flow was entering the middle of the rectangle, so we hit a bad local minima)
+**Stubby wing.** This sad little wing occurred after making the initial rectangle too impermeable (not enough flow was entering the middle of the rectangle, so we hit a bad local minima)

 ![stubby.gif](./static/stubby.gif)